Helping Those Who Defend Our Freedoms Thrive In Civilian Life: Tech Qualled

 Casey immediately began assisting Tech Qualled in assembling and submitting its PPP application.
 Casey also did reconnaissance work and delivered valuable intelligence.
 “Casey was extremely responsive to our every concern — not to mention our moments of panic — and gave us daily updates on our application’s status,” Todd says.
 “His transparency about the process meant we could deal in facts and actions rather than having to wonder if the funds would somehow magically appear in our bank account.
 Casey was truly the savior of our mission.”

 Three weeks after Casey submitted Tech Qualled’s PPP application, the company received more than $84,000 in financial assistance.
 With that infusion of cash, Todd and his team have continued to train veterans for rewarding careers, albeit on a reduced scale.
 However, Todd points out that “every day moves the needle in a positive direction.”
 Seven Tech Qualled graduates have secured new sales positions since April, several are currently negotiating job offers, and several more are participating in final round interviews.

 Whatever the future holds for Tech Qualled, Todd is confident of one thing.
 Should his small business ever need to call for reinforcements again, its request won’t be ignored.
 “Guaranty is our bank now,” Todd affirms.
 “They truly understand the dynamics of our business, and they’re rooting for us to succeed.
 As we build future financial models for Tech Qualled, Guaranty will be our partner, helping us optimize our liquidity and ability to support our veterans.”

-About Tech Qualled LLC
+About Tech Qualled